zchee/golang-wiki/Go-1.10-Release-Party.md

 #### Resources

-A sample slide deck that you can use is [available here](https://talks.godoc.org/github.com/davecheney/go-1.8-release-party/presentation.slide#1) ([source](https://github.com/davecheney/go-1.8-release-party))
+You can use the slide deck that the Go London User Group in London will use.
+It's [available here](https://talks.godoc.org/github.com/dlsniper/talks/2018/go-1.10-release-party/presentation.slide#1) ([source](https://github.com/dlsniper/talks/tree/master/2018/go-1.10-release-party))

 _Please send PR's with corrections/additions_